ibn-salem/sevenC/README.md

 ## Basic usage example
-Here we show how to use the package to predict chromatin looping interactions among CTCF moif locations on chromosome 22.
+Here we show how to use the package to predict chromatin looping interactions among CTCF motif locations on chromosome 22.
 As input only a single bigWig file is used from a STAT1 ChIP-seq experiment in human GM12878 cells.